 By moving the assignment of this new **roundTerm** object within the outer function, it will be available to the **moduleServer** and without having to explicitly pass it anything.
 I call any such objects I place in the outer function ahead of **moduleServer** the commons, because they will be common to every instance of that module.

 In this situation, this really is not that advanced a trick, but it is still pretty powerful for other situations.
 Or rather, the realization that you can have code in the outer function before **moduleServer** can be powerful, as it opens up various possibilities.
-Remember, this code will be executed within the function’s temporary environment, and so does not need to influence anything in the parent environment, but also it will have access to the objects of its parent environment.
+Remember, this code will be executed within the function’s temporary environment, and so does not need to influence anything in the parent environment, but it will still have access to the objects of its parent environment.
 Perhaps bridges would be a better title for this trick, but I will stick with commons as its original and still primary purpose for me is to make something commonly accessible to **moduleServer**.